-We are excited to share the reflections of some of the participants of Dissertation to Publication (DTP) workshop.
-These doctoral alumni recently completed their doctoral dissertations and attended DTP workshop to turn their dissertations to publishable manuscripts.
-The participants were able to successfully complete their dissertations, prepare their manuscripts, and submit them to peer-reviewed journals within a few months.
-Interestingly, the participants accomplish these successes during COVID-19 pandemic.
-Congratulations to the participants.
-Below please review the reflections of some of DTP participants.
+We are excited to share the reflections of some of the Dissertation to Publication (DTP) workshop participants on the workshop.
+These doctoral alumni recently completed their doctoral dissertations, attended the DTP workshop to turn their dissertations into publishable manuscripts, and submitted them to peer-reviewed journals by the end of the workshop.
+Their reflections are provided below.

 Spring of 2022 DTP Workshop

 "I did not know getting published was a process.
 I have been rejected by two journals I was attracted to from articles they published.
 The skill is in selecting the right journal and following their guidelines.
 Thank you for an exceptional workshop.
 The value of the guidance from the workshop made the publishing process manageable.
 Best Regards" By Dr. Willie Newell